Payoff Information and Learning in Signaling Games: Conclusion

 \section{Conclusion}

 This paper studies non-equilibrium learning about other players' strategies in the setting of signaling games.
-When the agents' prior beliefs about their opponents' play reflect prior knowledge of others' payoff functions, the steady states of societies of Bayesian learners can be bounded by two equilibrium refinements, RCE and uRCE, that nest and resemble divine equilibrium.
+When the agents' prior beliefs about their opponents' play reflect prior knowledge of others' payoff functions, the steady states of societies of Bayesian learners can be bounded by two equilibrium refinements, RCE and uRCE, that is we get

+Furthermore, every divine equilibrium is an RCE.
+This is not true for all of the equilibria that satisfy the Intuitive Criterion, which suggests that divine equilibrium does a better job of capturing the implications of learning.
+That said, we do not know the exact relationship between rational patient stability and divine equilibrium, and there is scope for sharpening our conclusions.

 Divine equilibrium and RCE are only defined for signaling games.
 In general extensive-form games, agents may find it optimal to play strictly dominated strategies as experiments to learn about the consequences of their other strategies, so requiring prior beliefs to be supported on opponents' undominated strategies can lead to situations where agents observe play that they had assigned zero prior probability.
 We leave the associated complications for future work.